 Medical School Requirements for International Students

-When it comes to medical school for international students, the requirements for applying to medical school are different for international students at most universities in the United States; however, both domestic and international students start with the American Medical College Application Service’s (AMCAS) centralized application.
+The requirements for applying to med school are different for international students at most universities in the United States; however, both domestic and international students start with the American Medical College Application Service’s (AMCAS) centralized application.

-Almost every first-year student at US medical schools applies with the AMCAS application, including international students.
+Almost every first-year med student applies with the AMCAS application, including international students.
 However, the AMCAS service does not accept foreign transcripts unless they have been accepted already by an accredited institution in the United States.
 If your international transcript has already been accepted at a different US school, then you should include your transcript letter from that university as well when applying with the AMCAS.

-Regarding medical school admission policies towards non-US citizens, international students are encouraged to study in the United States before entering medical school, if possible.
-Not only does it make it easier to share your grades on your medical school applications, but it also shows program admissions officers that you are familiar with and comfortable learning in the US educational and curricular system.
-This may give you a competitive edge at medical schools that accept international students.
+Regarding admissions policies towards non-US citizens, international students are encouraged to study in the United States before entering med school, if possible.
+Not only does it make it easier to share your grades on your applications, but it also shows program admissions officers that you are familiar with and comfortable learning in the US educational and curricular system.
+This may give you a competitive edge at schools that accept international students.

 How Do I Fill Out the AMCAS Centralized Application?